NCERT Solutions for Class 10 Social Science Democratic Politics Chapter 4 - Gender, Religion, and Caste PDF Download

 5. What is the status of women’s representation in India’s legislative bodies?

-Ans: When it comes to representation of women in legislative bodies, India is among the bottom group of nations in the world.
+Ans: When it comes to the representation of women in legislative bodies, India is among the bottom group of nations in the world.
 Women’s representation has always been less than 10% in Lok Sabha and 5% in the State Assemblies.

 6. Mention any two constitutional provisions that make India a secular state.